pelagisk/algebras-for-physicists/README.md

 ## Author

-The library is written by David Amos and licensed under a BSD3 License
+Axel Gagge 2017.
+The library is written by David Amos and licensed under a BSD3 License.